-Another reason you may not have been admitted is because LSU is waiting for your mid-year grades.
+Another reason you may not have been accepted is because LSU is waiting for your mid-year grades.
 This can happen if you are a student who has a GPA that is not quite at the 3.0 mark.
 Your myLSU account will let you know if this is the case.

 Need Updated Test Scores

-Another reason you may not have been admitted is because LSU is waiting for your updated test score.
+Another reason you may not have been accepted is because LSU is waiting for your updated test score.
 This can happen if you are a student whose score is not quite high enough yet.
 Again, your myLSU account will let you know if this is the case.

 So what can you do in the meantime?